abbotto/rectangular/README.md

 ---

 ### Directives
+- Directives are used control DOM behaviour and to render data in HTML.
 - Global directive modules are registerd in `src/client/public/modules/directive.module.js`.
 - The structure of a directive template path is this: `{{component}}/directive/{{template}}.html`.
 - All directive modules are prefixed with `directive`.